TheUltimateKrtek/GUI-Entity-Framework/README.md

 `initdb -D <your_database_cluster_path>`

 ##### Attention
 If you have already created some other database with port 5432.
 Chage it in `<your_database_cluster_path>/postgresql.conf` file to avoid collision with another database(etc. on 5433 or 5434).
 Find the line `port = 5432` and change it to another port.
+In our database we will use port 5433.

 `port = 5433			# (change requires restart)`